Updated: Jun 26

 So did I discover the root cause of my IBS-C?

 Thankfully I did.
 I was riddled with parasites and an overgrowth of the yeast candida albicans.
 Plus, I was highly sensitive to gluten.
 What were the likely triggers?
 A drug called Roacutane, oral contraceptives, antibiotics, a low nutrient diet high in sugar and alcohol, a zinc and B vitamin deficiency and stress.
 How did I address all of this?
-With the help of a functional practitioner I went on a gut healing journey, changed my diet and cleansed my gut with natural herbal remedies.
+With the help of a holistic, functional health practitioner I went on a gut healing journey, changed my diet and cleansed my gut with natural herbal remedies.

 Now if I experience abdominal pain, I know it's because I've consumed gluten, drunk too much alcohol, overloaded on sugar or I'm way too stressed.
 Stress impacts greatly on gut motility and "leakiness"; enzyme, bile and stomach acid secretions; and the diversity of the microbiome.